Comparison of command shells: Automatic suggestions

 Implementations of this feature can differ between shells; for example, PowerShell and zsh use an external module to provide completions, and fish derives its completions from the user's command history.

 Directory history, stack or similar features

 Shells may record a history of directories the user has been in and allow for fast switching to any recorded location.
 This is referred to as a "directory stack".
 The concept had been realized as early as 1978 in the release of the C shell (csh).

-PowerShell allows multiple named stacks to be used.
-Locations (directories) can be pushed onto/popped from the current stack or a named stack.
-Any stack can become the current (default) stack.
-Unlike most other shells, PowerShell's location concept allow location stacks to hold file system locations as well as other location types like e.g. Active Directory organizational units/groups, SQL Server databases/tables/objects, Internet Information Server applications/sites/virtual directories.

 Command line interpreters 4DOS and its graphical successor Take Command Console also feature a directory stack.

 Implicit directory change

 A directory name can be used directly as a command which implicitly changes the current location to the directory.

 This must be distinguished from an unrelated load drive feature supported by Concurrent DOS, Multiuser DOS, System Manager and REAL/32, where the drive letter L: will be implicitly updated to point to the load path of a loaded application, thereby allowing applications to refer to files residing in their load directory under a standardized drive letter instead of under an absolute path.